justinwkUKM/Portfolio-V2-NextJS-TailwindCSS-Sanity/README.md

 Deployment:
 Frontend can be deployed on vercel for free (Thank you @Vercel Team).
 My deployment is at https://waqasobeidy.com.
 Reach out to me if you need help.

+#Feel free to use this and modify it as per your preference.